Alex-AK/an-evening-home/README.md

 # Evening at Home.

-The idea is simple - Evening at Home helps connect hosts with neighbors, acquaintances, and fiends.
+The idea is simple - Evening at Home helps connect hosts with neighbors, acquaintances, and fiends to organize social evenings in.